4 Simple Ways to Reset Restriction Passcode on iPhone

 Step 3.
 When you tap on Disable Restrictions, you will be asked to enter your Passcode gain.

 Step 4.
 Now, when you 'Enable Restrictions' again, you will be asked to enter a new passcode.
-Please do not forget it!
+Please do not forget!

 The above should work, but you could also try the following.

-Before you follow these steps, you need to know that it will lead to data loss, so maintain a backup which can be easily restored later.
-For this you need a tool like dr.fone - Backup & Restore (iOS), because if you restore from an iTunes (local computer) or iCloud (Apple's servers) backup, the very same passcode, the one which you have forgotten, will be restored to your device again.
+Before you follow these steps, you need to know that it will lead to data loss, so maintain a backup that can be easily restored later.
+For this, you need a tool like Dr.Fone - Phone Backup (iOS), because if you restore from an iTunes (local computer) or iCloud (Apple's servers) backup, the very same passcode, the one which you have forgotten, will be restored to your device again.
 You will be back in the position where you started!

 As we have suggested, you need to back up your data with a specialist tool, one which allows you to backup, then restore, just what you want to.

-Here is the clever thing, here is the reason we think you should choose to use dr.fone.
+Here is the clever thing, here is why we think you should choose to use Dr.Fone.
 You firstly used our tools to backup everything.
 When you restore the data to your phone, you can also restore everything, as well as select to restore just the items which you want to restore.
 If you restore everything to your iPhone, only your data (your messages, music, photos, address book... etc.) will be transferred back to your phone.

 What if I have already backup with iTunes or iCloud?

-The problem is that if you use a backup from iTunes or iCloud is that will also overwrite all the passwords.
-The old passcodes/passwords, including the ones which you have forgotten, will be put back onto your phone.
+The problem is that if you use a backup from iTunes or iCloud is will also overwrite all the passwords.
+The old passcodes/passwords, including those you have forgotten, will be put back onto your phone.
 You will be back where you started.
-If you use dr.fone that will not be the case!
+If you use Dr.Fone, that will not be the case!
 You will be starting fresh, with just your data restored.

-However, if you absolutely HAVE to restore data from the iTunes or iCloud backup, you can restore selectively with this tool as well, without importing the restriction passcode again.
-Select the data you need to restore and export it to your computer, without restoring the restriction setting to your iPhone.
+However, if you HAVE to restore data from the iTunes or iCloud backup, you can restore selectively with this tool as well, without importing the restriction passcode again.
+Select the data you need to restore and export it to your computer without restoring the restriction setting to your iPhone.

 This solution requires the use of your computer.

-However you can reset restriction passcode by restoring with iTunes:
+However, you can reset the restriction passcode by restoring it with iTunes: